CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 | Load&nbsp;Balancer | 1[^5] | 4+&nbsp;*Recommended*<br>2&nbsp;*Minimum* | 8+&nbsp;*Recommended*<br>4&nbsp;*Minimum* | 100+&nbsp;*Recommended*<br>50&nbsp;*Minimum*<br>5+&nbsp;free&nbsp;on&nbsp;installation&nbsp;drive |

 TODO: This is where sf cluster is https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-standalone-deployment-preparation
+TODO: "Application Server" or "HA node server"?
+Need to chose and update diagrams as necessary.

 [^1]: If both Gateway and LivePortal web applications are being installed, it is recommended that they are each installed on a separate Web Application Server.
 Neither Gateway or LivePortal currently offer HA support.
 [^2]: If only Gateway is being installed, only 1 server is needed.
 If both Gateway and LivePortal web applications are being installed, they can be installed on the same Web Application Server, but it is not recommended.
 [^3]: Application servers support HA via clustering.
 A cluster must consist of a minimum of 3 nodes, and the number of nodes must be an odd number to ensure a quorum.
 [^4]: Database server doesn't currently offer HA support.
 [^5]: A software-based load balancer called [gobetween](http://gobetween.io/) is provided with the platform.
 This must be installed on its own server as it doesn't support routing traffic to itself.
 It also doesn't currently support HA, but it may be possible to use multiple gobetween load balancers with Anycast network addressing and routing to provide high availability, as described in [https://en.wikipedia.org/wiki/Anycast](https://en.wikipedia.org/wiki/Anycast); however, this has not been verified yet.
 It is possible to use an [alternative load balancer](#alternative-load-balancer-requirements) to the one provided.

 #### Alternative Load Balancer Requirements